Askeran17/st-josephs-brotherhood/README.md

 The Brotherhood of Saint Joseph is site which is dedicated to the saint of our days and his disciples.

+On this site a person will also find the answer to the question of how to deal with bad thoughts.

 On Mount Athos in the first half of the 20th century, a group of people rallied around one monk, united by a common idea: by following a special system of mystical spiritual exercises, to purify one’s thoughts and, having achieved spiritual perfection, to know God.

 Elder Joseph, who is also called the Caveman, Hesychast and Silencer, took upon himself the great work of leading these people, with the help of sacred silence, to the gates of the Kingdom of Heaven, contained within each person (Luke 17:21).